Domain-Adaptive Full-Face Gaze Estimation via Novel-View-Synthesis and Feature Disentanglement: Novel-View Synthesis

 With the 3D face mesh $\mathcal{V}_{c}$ in the original camera coordinate system, we can render 2D face images under arbitrary head poses with the ground-truth gaze vector.
 To render a face image in a new camera coordinate system defined by the extrinsic parameters $\bm{R}_e, \bm{t}_e$, we project the vertex $\bm{v}_c$ and gaze target position $\bm{g}$ onto the new system by applying the transformation $\bm{R}_e \bm{v}_{c} + \bm{t}_e$ and $\bm{R}_e \bm{g} + \bm{t}_e$, respectively.
 To render a face image from a source head pose $\bm{R}_s, \bm{t}_s$ to a target head pose $\bm{R}_t, \bm{t}_t$, we transform the vertices and gaze position by applying the transformation $ \bm{R}_t (\bm{R}_s)^{-1} (\bm{v}_c -\bm{t}_s) + \bm{t}_t$, similar for $\bm{g}$.

-In this work, we further augment the synthetic images in terms of lighting conditions and background appearances by virtue of the flexible synthetic rendering.
-We set the background to random colors or scenes by modifying the blending settings.
+Except for the geometric augmentation, we further augment the data with image appearances in terms of lighting conditions and background appearances by virtue of the flexible synthetic rendering.
 Although most 3D face reconstruction methods do not reconstruct lighting and albedo, we maximize the diversity of rendered images by controlling the global illumination.
 In the PyTorch3D renderer, the ambient color $[r,g,b]$ represents the ambient light intensity, ranging from $0$ to $1$, in which $1$ is the default value for full lighting.
 For weak-light images, we set them to be a random value between $0.25$ and $0.75$.
-Overall, among all generated images, the ratio of black, random color, and random scene are set to 1:1:3, and half of them are weak lighting.
-Random scene images are taken from the Places365 dataset~\cite{zhou2017places}, and we apply blurring to them before rendering faces. \Fref{fig:render-example} shows examples of the synthesized images using MPIIFaceGaze~\cite{mpii_zhang19_pami} and ETH-XGaze~\cite{Zhang2020ETHXGaze}.
+We set the background to random colors or scenes by modifying the blending settings.
+Random scene images are taken from the Places365 dataset~\cite{zhou2017places}, and we apply blurring to them before rendering faces.
+Overall, among all generated images, the ratio of black, random color, and random scene are set to 1:1:3, and half of them are weak lighting. \Fref{fig:render-example} shows examples of the synthesized images using MPIIFaceGaze~\cite{mpii_zhang19_pami} and ETH-XGaze~\cite{Zhang2020ETHXGaze}.

 In the experiments, we applied 3DDFA~\cite{3ddfa_cleardusk} to reconstruct 3D faces from the source dataset.
 After projective matching, we rendered new images using the PyTorch3D library~\cite{ravi2020pytorch3d}.